mixpanel/docs/pages/docs/getting-started/what-is-mixpanel.md

 createdAt: "2021-04-16T19:30:56.811Z"
 updatedAt: "2023-03-26T23:48:04.041Z"
 ---
-Mixpanel is a product analytics tool that enables you to capture data on how users interact with your digital product.
-Mixpanel then lets you analyze this product data with simple, interactive reports that let you query and visualize the data with just a few clicks.
+Mixpanel is an analytics tool that enables you to capture data on how users interact with your digital product.
+Mixpanel then lets you analyze this data with simple, interactive reports that let you query and visualize the data with just a few clicks.

 Our self-serve interface empowers your team to answer questions, no matter their data expertise.